Renewable Energy Generation Facility (REGF) and Battery Energy Storage Systems (BESS) Provisions

 On May 9, 2024, the Independent Electricity Systems Operator (IESO) executed contracts with ten (10) proposed transmission scale BESS projects in the province, two (2) of which are to be located in Ottawa Rural Wards 5 and 21.
 Public meetings were held by the BESS proponents as directed by the IESO through their Long-Term 1 (LT1) Request for Proposals process.

-Both battery energy storage system projects will be required to meet all municipal planning approvals and by-laws (zoning, noise, fire, building code, etc.) that are currently in place and which may be approved as part of an upcoming report this fall.
-Proposed Official Plan and Zoning By-law provisions are intended to outline specific requirements for BESS in the development approvals process.
+Both battery energy storage system projects will be required to meet all municipal planning approvals and by-laws (zoning, noise, fire, building code, etc.).

 Public and Stakeholder Input